 As you’ll see in our Lodging/Camping expenses category, we have been able to significantly decrease this expense over the years by getting better at free boondocking and utilizing RV Clubs like Boondockers Welcome, Harvest Hosts, and Escapees/Xscapers.
 However, if you decide to park in an RV Resort in downtown San Diego for example, it could cost you upwards of $1000 per month.

-Boondockers Welcome – “Be My Guest RV Parking” – we’ve had this membership from the very beginning and it pays for itself so quickly!
+Boondockers Welcome – This is a “Be My Guest RV Parking” membership.
+We’ve had this membership from the very beginning and it pays for itself so quickly!
 You also get to meet fabulous people who open their properties for RVers to park on.

 Escapees/Xscapers – Join the Total Support Network for All RVers!
 Enjoy member-only benefits including discounts, mail services, and campgrounds – not to mention a community that travels with you.